Print

 Description

-Ghostbuster meringue cookies make any Halloween dessert a little bit spooky and everyone smile!
+Ghost meringue cookies (aka Ghostbuster Meringues) for make any Halloween dessert a little extra spooky and will have everyone smiling!
 These feather-light, crunchy confections taste great all by themselves, but they make a perfect dessert topper for cheesecakes and taste great floating on top of hot cocoa, or with a scoop of ice cream.

 Ingredients